John B. Hurford '60Center for the Arts and Humanities

 Student Seminars

-Designed and run by students, Student Seminars explore experimental subjects and themes through an interdisciplinary and collaborative lens.
+Designed and run by students, Student Seminars explore topics through an interdisciplinary and collaborative lens.

-Each spring students are invited to propose a seminar to take place the following year in either the fall or spring semester on a topic of their choosing.
-They are supported by a faculty advisor* who helps the development of the seminar curriculum and structure.
+Each spring, students are invited to propose a seminar to take place the following year in either the following fall or spring semester on a topic of their choosing.
+They are supported by a faculty advisor who helps in the development of the seminar curriculum and structure.
 Proposals may include site visits or inviting guest speakers to campus.
 Once accepted and approved, the Center issues a call for participation to all students and selects participants with a diversity of disciplinary perspectives and experiences.
-Seminars typically meet five to six times, and all books, materials, trips, and refreshments are funded by the Center.
+These not-for-credit seminars typically meet four to five times, and all books, materials, trips, and refreshments are funded by the Center.

 Seminar participants are considered Undergraduate Humanities Fellows and eligible for a $150 stipend at the conclusion of the seminar to purchase other texts or materials related to the seminar once the final report is submitted.